 Completed applications and all associated materials must be received by the MPER Early Career Scholars Program by February 15th in order for beginning teachers to be considered to participate in the Early Admittance process.
 Applicants recruited by districts after the Early Admittance process should submit the completed application and associated materials as soon as possible for screening but no later than 4:00 PM CST on June 15.

 1. Online graduate application

 - The MU Office of Graduate Studies requires an online application* for all graduate programs at the university, including the MPER Early Career Scholars Program. (*There is a non-refundable application-processing fee.)

 - Applicants are strongly encouraged to be proactive and complete component 1 in a timely fashion.
 Doing so will ensure that application materials are documented and on file.
 All complete applications must be received by February 15th in order for applicants to be considered to participate in Early Admittance process and applicants recruited by districts after the Early Admittance process should submit completed application and associated materials as soon as possible for screening but no later than June 15th.

 - Use the following link to view the instructions and documents required for completing the MPER Early Career Scholars Program application: Online Program Application Instructions

 - As a part of this program’s application process, your file requires at least two recommendations submitted via our online site.
-Letters delivered, mailed or emailed will not be accepted.
+Recommendations delivered, mailed or emailed will not be accepted.
 All online recommendations must be submitted no later than Tuesday, February 12, 2019 in order to be considered for Early Admittance process.
 Recommendations for applicants recruited by districts after the Early Admittance process should be submitted by June 15th.

 - The names and contact information for the recommendation writers will be submitted via the online Graduate Studies application.
-At least one recommendation letter must be submitted from each of the following categories:
+At least one recommendation must be submitted from each of the following categories: